-Anyone who can blithely throw together a joint tortfeasor release in a malpractice or other complicated tort claim without reading the case law 10 times is either an absolute expert on these releases or suffers from an extreme case of irrational confidence.
+Anyone who can blithely throw together a joint tortfeasor release in a malpractice or another complicated tort claim without reading the case law 10 times is an absolute expert on these releases or suffers from an extreme case of irrational confidence.
 Usually, in my experience, it is the latter.

-Before trial, the doctor’s attorney sought and received production of the release with Mercy.
-The doctor did not cross claim, third party, or otherwise make any effort to have a determination made as to whether Mercy was liable.
+Before trial, the doctor’s attorney sought and received the production of the release with Mercy.
+The doctor did not cross-claim, third-party, or otherwise, make any effort to have a determination made whether Mercy was liable.
 The jury hit the doctor with an $8,000,000 verdict, reduced to just under $2.2 million by the cap on non-economic damages.

 No doubt the parties to medical malpractice and other tort litigation will accommodate their practices to whatever rule we ultimately adopt for the effect of particular types of releases under UCATA.
 It is important, nonetheless, that we make whatever rule we adopt clear so that they may make the accommodation.